 I’d really like you to wait to have sex until you’re in a serious, committed, healthy adult relationship.

 #3: Don’t assume that just because I ask you a question about sex or contraception it means I’m having sex.

 Teens may ask about sex or contraception because they are curious or heard something that they want explained.
 If you freak out the first time they ask you a question about sex or contraception, they’ll probably be shy about asking you again.
 Also remember that giving young people information about these topics doesn’t encourage them to have sex, but it can go a long way toward making sure they have accurate information.
 It can help begin a series of conversations with them about these topics.
 When they do ask questions about these topics, make sure you recognize the question, understand the question, and understand what it is they’re trying to learn.
 If you don’t know the answer to a question your teen asks, don’t be afraid to admit it and suggest looking up the answer together.

 #4: Tell me you are proud of me and love me.

-Make sure you are communicating to your teen when they make a good decision or act responsibly.
+Make sure you are communicating to your teen that they made a good decision or acted responsibly.
 Positive reinforcement (acknowledging and praising positive behaviors like doing their homework or walking the dog without being asked, or leaving a party that feels unsafe to them) can be a more effective tool for shaping children’s and teens’ behavior than lecturing (for example, “you shouldn’t have been at that party to begin with”) or correcting negative behavior.4 This sort of praise communicates that you see and appreciate your teen and their efforts to make you proud.
 Expressing love for and pride in who your teen is tells them you accept them for who they are, which can open lines of communication and make them feel safe coming to you with problems or challenges.

 To learn more about preparing for difficult conversations, visit Conversation Tools.